grantdhunter/eventFinder/README.md

 # eventFinder

 This is the technical test for SpotOn.it.
-It crawls a given webpage and returns 10 URLs of events on that domain.
+It crawls a given web page and returns 10 URLs of events on that domain.

 eventFinder utilize request.js, cheerio.js and compares urls using Levenshtein Distances.